tidyomics/.github/contributing.md

    challenge
 2. Reach out to a package developer, either through a GitHub Issue, or on the Bioconductor community Slack, `#tidiness_in_bioc` channel
-3. Discuss building a pull request, or developing a stand-alone package, with current members of the
-   [tidyomics development team](https://github.com/orgs/tidyomics/people)
+3. Discuss building a pull request with current members of the [tidyomics development team](https://github.com/orgs/tidyomics/people)

 Alternatively, you may have an idea for a new package to cover an area